Mr-Spect3r/Self-Bot/README.md

 - First, log in to the openai site, create an api key, copy it, and put it in the "api_key" variable

-- Now, put your features, in addition to a name, in the "prompt" variable
+- Now, put your features, in addition to a name, in the "prompt" variable (example: Your name is Natasha.
+You are the assistant of esfelurm.
+You are an expert in programming, hacking, and cybersecurity. esfelurm is your supervisor and rightful owner)

 - Now you need to create a Telegram account session file!
-You can use this tool: Create session file
+You can use this tool: <a href="https://github.com/Mr-Spect3r/TgAcc-Robber/blob/main/session.py">Create session file</a>

 # Commands List